Volunteer roles working with girls

-Find your ideal role if you want to work with girls and young women
+Find your ideal role if you want to volunteer with young people

-These roles working directly with our young members are ideal for someone who is just starting their guiding journey.
-Take a look at the role descriptions to see which role suits your interests and skills.
-Then register your interest in volunteering to find out more about guiding near you and to get the ball rolling.
+There are plenty of roles working directly with young people in guiding - whether you've got tons of experience with us or none.
+Take a look at the role descriptions to see which role suits you best.
+Then register to volunteer with us to find out more about guiding near you and to get the ball rolling.

 Get creative, have fun and be an inspiring role model to girls and young women.
 As unit leader, you'll be responsible for running the unit, leading a team, and planning and delivering a high-quality programme of activities and events.